eersnington/workflow-cloudflare-world/packages/fastify/README.md

 - `prefix`: Change the HTTP prefix under which Fastify serves `flow`, `step`, and `webhook` routes.
 - `logging`, `caching`, `validation`: Mirror Fastify behaviors.
 - `hmr`: Enables workflow rebuilds during development.

-The plugin exposes the workflow decorators described in `@workflow/fastify/workflows` so you can call `start()` the same way you would with any other Workflow DevKit integration.